 When I returned to the city in 1978, I found a rent-controlled apartment near Central Park on the Upper West Side, close to the neighborhood where I was born before our family moved to Brooklyn.
 This was during the days of disco and the American hostage crisis in Iran.
 The Apple Macintosh computer had not yet been invented.

-During this period of six years in New York, I was out of the country for half of each year.
+During this period of six years in 1980’s NYC, I was out of the country for half of each year.
 Returning from Europe and Asia gave me a fresh eye and new perspective on my native city.

 I took my share of risks photographing the way I did, especially during the late seventies when it felt like New York was unraveling.
 I rode the subways in the middle of the night and ventured into unsafe places where I didn’t belong.
 But I was preoccupied making photographs.
 The camera served as a protective device, giving me a purpose and sense of security.